 How many items can I bring?

 We don't limit the number of items you can bring in, but we do ensure that only one item is seen to at a time.
 When you arrive, we see to your first item, then when it's done you can hop back in the queue for the next item.
 Sometimes if it's quiet, people go home with multiple things fixed, but if it's busy, we may only be able to attend to one thing.

 Can you open a repair cafe in my area?

 Each repair cafe is organised independently by a group of dedicated local people who have the energy to make it happen.
-We are focussed on organising our own repair cafe in Mount Hawthorn, Western Australia.
+We are focussed on organising our own repair cafe in North Perth, Western Australia.
 We don’t know where all the active cafes are in Australia but check out www.repaircafe.org to find out more.
 There is info there about starting a new repair cafe.
 If you are interested in starting a repair cafe, why not come along and see what it's all about?
 Chat to an organiser and find out what's involved to get started.
 You can visit repair cafes in Mount Hawthorn, Fremantle, Bassendean, West Stirling, Narrogin and others as they get off the ground.
 There are lots of new repair cafes planned for 2019, all by dedicated locals.